IBM/cognitive-social-crm/README.md

 Use the name of the application you created previously to update the configuration files locally.

-1. Open the `manifest.yml` file and change the `name` AND `host` value to the unique application name you created on IBM Cloud previously.
+1. Open the `manifest.yml` file and change the `name` value to the unique application name you created on IBM Cloud previously.

 2. Compile the Angular client code and Express server code using the following command.